Tell Me More: Talking Prison Reform and Alternative Forms of Justice With Saumya Dadoo

 TS: The term ‘carceral state’ is often used in relation to talking about prison reform.
 What exactly comes under the ambit of a carceral state?

 SD: The word ‘carceral,’ we know comes from its relationship to prison.
-But the importance of the term ‘carceral state’ is recognizing that there are several formal institutions like prisons.
-There are related institutions like immigration detention camps, psychiatric institutions, or even shelter homes — these are all formal institutions that function as parts of the carceral state.
-Beyond that, the carceral state is also about the economy and processes of the criminal justice system, like policing and surveillance.
-In a way, the carceral state is a useful analytical framework to kind of understand and think critically about all of these different kinds of relationships that influence confinement.
+But the “carceral state” expands that to help us think beyond the criminal justice system or institutions of confinement to other practices and structures of the state that are shaped by a similar punitive culture.
+So one thing that the carceral state allows us to do is look at other institutions of confinement or detention, like immigration detention camps, psychiatric institutions, or even shelter homes but the value of the term comes from how it helps us think about things that we earlier may have thought are not related, like poverty, gender, ethnic difference, the construction of borders, our everyday culture and thinking around punishment that resemble state forms of policing and surveillance.
+So the “carceral state” is a useful analytical framework to understand and think critically about all of these different kinds of relationships that are related to confinement.

 TS: And how does detention work in systems that don’t involve punishment — like say, a psychiatric asylum or a shelter?
 Common understanding is that these spaces are created by the state as means of aid, right?

-SD: Here, I’d suggest thinking about this as forms of custody.
-They are not at all identical to prisons, but they too, involve a form of confinement.
-They too involve poor funding from the state.
-They also invoke stigma — there is a specific type of person you’d see in a psychiatric institution that would match prison in a couple of ways.
-You will see people who are poor, who are Dalit-Bahujan, Adivasi, and other marginalized groups.
-You may be in a shelter home because you’re an orphan, you will be treated with less dignity and respect.
-It’s not always about active punishment that people are facing, it’s just that the way in which these things are conceptualized — they can have a lot of harm at the core of it.
+SD: Formal institutions for protection are worth thinking about together not because they are completely identical to prisons in the form of harm they are causing but because there are other similarities that really shouldn’t be there at all in the way we care for people.
+Some similarities of these are that these institutions have dismal facilities, being “institutionalized” often results in intense stigma, and the social identities of the people who tend to be institutionalized in shelter homes or psychiatric institutions are often similar to that of prison.
+Finally, these spaces of confinement in society and, as a result, the people in these spaces, are at the margins of society so there is little oversight or accountability for the harms that may be committed in these spaces.
+So I’m not saying that prisons and these institutions are identical and need to be treated exactly the same way but we need to question the construction and practices at these institutions within the larger framework of the carceral state.

-TS: One thing that’s common across all forms of the carceral state is the frequent violation of human rights.
+TS: One thing that’s common across all forms of such institutions is the frequent violation of human rights.
 How does that end up happening?
-How much the confined individual’s identity depend on the abuse they suffer?
+How much the confined individual’s identity depends on the abuse they suffer?

-SD: There’s no clear way to answer this actually, but these systems have a lot of impunity and a lack of accountability built into them.
-Plus, these are also private systems, so we really have no idea what’s happening within sometimes.
-That, and the power dynamic between those who hold people in confinement and the confined, both are a breeding ground for human rights violations.
+SD: There’s no clear way to answer this actually, but these spaces have a lot of impunity and a lack of accountability built into them.
+For one, being a space of confinement, we don’t know what is happening within these spaces a lot of the time.
+And because of the stigma associated with these spaces, people are also not paying attention to this.
+Secondly, the power dynamic between those who hold people in confinement and the confined is a breeding ground for human rights violations.

-With respect to prisons in specific, we have this idea that jailed people are ‘bad’ and there’s no reason to treat bad people well.
-There’s also this idea that other forms of investigation need not be looked into — if torture can get the job done, then sheer physical force it is.
-These systems are also fairly paternalist — this is not to convey that the men do the abusing — it means that these systems, at their core, embody an aggressive masculinity which leads to violent behavior.
+With respect to prisons, we have this idea that people in jail are ‘bad people’ and there’s no reason to treat bad people well.
+The use of various methods of torture is also because it seems like a straightforward form of getting what you want – you want to hold someone responsible, you know that the process of investigation is tedious and messy, and you know that you will not face any consequences at all for such actions then why not use this method to get the job done?
+Thirdly, it’s important to note that prisons are also patriarchal institutions — this is not to say that it is only men who abuse their power — it means that prison spaces embody aggressive masculinity which leads to violent behavior.

-It’s impossible to also differentiate between abuse that happens due to the system itself and the abuse that happens due to the confined individual’s identity, because the carceral system targets a certain type of people, and normalizes a culture of dehumanization.
-But, the system would not function differently if it was different people who were in the system.
+It can also be difficult to distinguish between abuse that happens due to the system itself and the abuse that happens due to the confined individual’s identity.
+Like I said, the criminal justice system targeted towards certain communities – namely poor people, people who are Dalit, Bahujan, and Adivasi, and like all of society, is also disproportionately violent towards women, gender minorities, and people with disabilities.
+In other words, prisons reproduce many of the forms of oppression and dehumanization of certain groups that we see in society that would be understood as human rights violations and because of the lack of impunity endemic to such spaces, these violations are part of the culture of these spaces.

 TS: Over the past year,we’ve seen a lot of discourse around abolition — due to the Black Lives Matter movement and the custodial deaths of Jayaraj and Bennix.
 What made you optimistic, and what nuances did you feel were lost in these conversations?

 SD: I think my worry always is about things like abolition becoming a buzzword.
-I don’t care about buzzwords, as long as they make people curious about where they come from — if a buzzword is going to help people understand, that can be quite valuable.
-I’m excited about this conversation happening in India because we’re rethinking policing and prisons in a way that hasn’t happened before, but work within these spaces is still ongoing.
-So I really hope Indian people engaging with abolition are looking at context-specific work against state violence and detention in India.
+I’m not even against buzzwords– if it helps makes people genuinely curious about what it signifies it can be quite valuable.
+I think “feminism” becoming a buzzword, thanks to genuine global advocacy, is part of the reason I’m a feminist.
+So I’m very excited that this conversation has gained some traction in India.
+But the difficulty with buzzwords is not only that there may not actually be this genuine curiosity about what it means and it may only help people gain “woke points” but also because many people think “we should do this here too” like there isn’t a long history of essential anti-caste, anti-capitalist, feminist grassroots activism that has been ongoing.
+Just because something has become a buzz now doesn’t mean that there aren’t people who have been talking about the oppression they have faced or thinking about it radically, or working on mitigating it.
+We should have already been listening and learning from this.
+I think that is at the core of what we want people newly interested in abolition to see with the work that we do at Detention Solidarity Network.
+So I really hope that Indian people engaging with abolition are thinking about the specific context and seeing “abolition work” in India within our context.

-There’s quite a bit of abolition discourse that’s American-centric, and the American criminal justice system is quite different from ours.
+There’s quite a bit of abolition discourse that’s US-specific.
+This is absolutely essential work but we do need to be attentive to how the Indian justice system is different from the US.
 For example, the prison industrial complex in America is quite different from how prison industries function in India.
-Or there are quite a few parallels drawn between the racialized nature of the American justice system, and caste in India — yes there are similar hierarchies and dehumanization at the core of it, but they occur in very different ways.
-Many abolitionists in the U.S. like Angela Davis and Mariame Kaba talk about the prison system and its direct links to slavery — we have a different, colonial past that had the same, but not identical elements.
-Another nuance to think about is that we are not exactly the type of capitalist state the U.S. is — we have a more unique welfare state with protections like the SC/ST (Prevention of Atrocities Act) built in.
-That’s another thing to think critically about.
+There are also quite a few parallels drawn between the racialized nature of the American justice system, and caste in India — these are important because there are similar hierarchies and dehumanization but we need to pay attention to how exactly they are happening and what they are rooted in.
+Many abolitionists in the U.S. like Angela Davis, Ruthie Gilmore, and Mariame Kaba talk about the contemporary criminal justice system’s direct links to a history of slavery— the criminal justice system in India is also shaped by a history of racial capitalism but one that has its roots in British colonialism.
+Another nuance to think about is that we are not exactly the type of capitalist state the U.S. is — we have had a welfare orientation built into our Constitution and evident in laws like the SC/ST (Prevention of Atrocities Act).
+Lastly, there are severely militarized zones in our country, like Chhattisgarh and Kashmir, where state violence has occurred with impunity for decades.
+These are all factors we need to think critically about when we talk about the abolition of the carceral state in the Indian context.

-More importantly, abolition is not a one-time act.
-We’re not razing all the prisons to the ground.
+What we can learn from the US Abolitionists who have done the significant work of articulating this stance is that abolition is not a one-time act.
+We’re not razing all the prisons to the ground tomorrow.
 We have to think about the alternative forms of justice that we’re putting in place so that these systems that we’re relying on now become obsolete.
-Plus, many systems of oppression are also interconnected — we cannot have a conversation about abolition without talking about annihilating caste, or ending the patriarchy.
+We have to think about how, systems of oppression are interconnected and replicated in prisons— so we cannot have a conversation about abolition without talking about annihilating caste or ending the patriarchy.
 Abolition may seem like a new framework, but it’s quite old in a lot of ways.

 TS: A very common counter-criticism I see online regarding abolition discourse is what is the point of defunding an already underfunded policing system.
 Does this argument have legs, or is it flawed?

-SD: I definitely think that it’s quite flawed because the one critical thing that this way of thinking it misses is: you want the police to be more effective, but effective towards what end?
-And if the ends are the same — that you’re going to increase the police force and the police force is going to work like they work right now, that’s more extra-judicial killings and police brutality.
+SD: I definitely think that it’s quite flawed because the critical thing that this way of thinking misses is asking — you want the police to be more “effective”, but effective towards what end?
+If the ends are the same, that the policing will continue to perpetuate systemic oppression and dehumanization — then empowering the police force is going to help them continue to work like they work right now.
+That’s more torture, extra-judicial killings, and police brutality. work right now, that’s more extra-judicial killings and police brutality.

-Another thing this line of thinking leaves out is, what if this money was to go elsewhere.
-If this money was to actually go in the needs that people had, it would actually do work on preventing the harms by actually not neglecting groups of people, and the reasons for doing harm would actually go away.
+Another thing this line of thinking leaves out is, what if this money was to go elsewhere?
+How are we measuring “underfunding”?
+If this money was to actually go into addressing unemployment, establishing a minimum wage, providing more robust health care – so the needs that communities have -, it could actually be preventive in controlling the kinds of harms we talk about when we talk about “crime”.
+That is not something we are able to consider alongside at the moment.

 TS: I believe everyone skeptical of prison abolition always asks this — is abolition actually possible or more of an idealistic framework?